Yarinyl/KDAT/README.md

 ```
 Creating an adversarial dataset is a key step when fine-tuning your model using KDAT.
 This dataset should include both training and validation sets, as demonstrated in the Demo/Adv_Dataset directory, with CSV files for each subset of the examples.

-Than, run the Train_KDAT.py to fine-tune your model using KDAT.
+Then, run the Train_KDAT.py to fine-tune your model using KDAT.
 ```
 /your-repo/src/main.py
 ```